tigerMoon/sentinel-zuul-sample/README.md

 # sentinel-zuul-sample
 this is simple project for alibaba/Sentinel spring cloud zuul integration sample.

 Sentinel can provide `ServiceId` level and `API PATH` level for zuul flow control.

 *Note*
 this project is for zuul1.

-## modules
+## Modules

 **eureka-server**: